 Costs of Purchasing Your Home

 There are more costs associated with buying your home than simply the down payment.
 The down payment is probably the largest initial cost you’ll take on, but don’t be blindsided by the additional fees you’ll need to pay.
+You can find out how much home you can afford with our home affordability calculator.

 Historically, the magic number for a down payment has been 20% of the home’s value.
 However, the median down payment on a conventional loan in 2018 was 13%.